PseudoDevs/IamGhost/FATAL5.md

-Last updated: 2024-04-02 15:17:01
+Last updated: 2024-04-02 15:18:05
-Random Quote: The essence of true friendship is to make allowance for another's little lapses. - Ovid
+Random Quote: Think for yourselves and let others enjoy the privilege to do so too. - Voltaire